harveen-10/Ecom-site-blockchain/README.md

 CHECKOUT PROCESS: A simulated checkout flow where users can review their final order, and complete the purchase.

+SEARCH FUNCTIONALITY: Implemented a search bar where users can enter keywords to find specific products.

+FILTER: Allow users to filter products based on categories (e.g., clothing, electronics, home decor).

+UPVOTES: Added a “like” button to each product card.
+Displays the total number of likes for each product.
+Users can click the button to express their preference for a product.

 # Technologies Used
 React: For dynamic front-end development